junghyori/Product-Feature-Prioritization-Analysis/README.md

 ### 3. Priority Analysis
 Post-feature extraction, the third section is dedicated to the analysis and prioritization of these features.
 Their significance is ascertained based on criteria like relevance, frequency, and sentiment scores.
 This rigorous analysis aids in spotlighting the most pivotal features that could serve as focal points for enhancing the Disneyland visitor experience.

+### 4. Evaluation
+Additionally, the repository includes a Jupyter notebook that focuses on the evaluation of the methodology applied in the case study.
+It covers data sampling, manual vs. automated feature extraction, and ranking comparisons.
+The evaluation provides insights into methodology effectiveness and alignment with manual processes.

 ## Copyright Notice
 Please be informed that this project, inclusive of all its contents, is the exclusive intellectual property of the author.
 Any unauthorized appropriation, reproduction, or distribution of this content without the author's explicit written consent is strictly prohibited.

 ## Contact
 Should you have further queries or face any issues, kindly reach out to gracejeonghyeon@gmail.com

 The preceding details are curated to facilitate a comprehensive understanding and utilization of this repository.
-For an in-depth exposition on the study's methodology, the intrinsic workings of the model, and the resultant findings, it is recommended to refer to the full research paper accompanying this project.
+For an in-depth exposition of the study's methodology, the intrinsic workings of the model, and the resultant findings, it is recommended to refer to the full research paper accompanying this project.